Deyang: Industry

-Although Deyang's sizable industry, it is remarkably clean.
-Air quality is very high, due to breezes coming from the immediate east mountain ranges and large expanse of countryside.
+Despite Deyang's sizable industry, air quality is relatively good.

 Culture

 The county-level city of Mianzhu has its own distinct style of New Year pictures, known as the Mianzhu New Year picture.

 Transportation

 Both the Chengdu Second Ring Expressway and the Chengdu Third Ring Expressway passes through Deyang.
 Other major expressways in Deyang include the Chengwan Expressway, the G42 Shanghai–Chengdu Expressway, and China National Highway 108.

 Numerous railways run through the city, including the Chengdu–Mianyang–Leshan intercity railway, the Baoji–Chengdu railway, and the Dazhou–Chengdu railway.

 Deyang also has an extensive bus service and taxis.

 Tourism

 Deyang is home to a number of major historical sites, including the Sanxingdui site, Baimaguan Pangtong Temple (白马关庞统祠), and the Deyang Confucian Temple.
 Other sites include the Huang Jiguang Memorial Hall (黄继光纪念馆), honoring Chinese soldier Huang Jiguang.
 The Longmenshan National Park (龙门山国家地质公园) is also located in Deyang.

 Sister cities

 Deyang is a sister city with Muncie, Indiana;